GustavoMartinezFS/GustavoMartinezFS/README.md

 - AWS

  👷🏽‍♂️
-### I am finishing the CCNA certification.
+### Certified in CCNA.

  👨🏽‍💻
 ### I make static and dynamic websites.
-### I have experience in php projects, using Laravel framework.
+### I have experience in php and js projects, using frameworks like Laravel, React or Vue.
 ### I speak English, although I am always looking to improve it.

  🕵🏽‍♂️
-### I am looking for opportunities in projects based on JS, or PHP.
+### I am looking for opportunities in projects based on JS.

  📫
 ### How to contact me: